kar-dim/CAS-2D/README.md

   <img width="512" height="288" alt="rocm" src="https://github.com/user-attachments/assets/d50056dd-cef8-4777-ae8f-d5f01b0decf6" />
 </p>

-This project implements CAS as compute kernel, using AMD HIP (ROCm).
+This project implements CAS as compute kernel, using AMD HIP (ROCm) in order to execute it on AMD or NVIDIA GPUs.
 The main reasons for porting CAS to HIP are:
 1. General purpose.
 Because CAS is technically a filter, it can also be used for sharpening static images (like local files from disk).
 The original CAS filter works only in 3D graphics frameworks.
 2. Speed.
 By implementing the CAS algorithm efficiently in compute frameworks, we can expect major speedups compared to CPU implementations by leveraging the GPU's high performance in parallel problems.